Probabilistic losses

 dtype=None,

-Computes the crossentropy loss between the labels and predictions.
+)Computes the crossentropy loss between the labels and predictions.

 Use this crossentropy loss function when there are two or more label

 classes.
-We expect labels to be provided in a one_hot
+We expect labels to be provided in a one_hot representation.
+If

 you want to provide labels as integers, please use

-loss.
-There should be num_classes
+SparseCategoricalCrossentropy loss.
+There should be num_classes floating

-point values per feature, i.e., the shape of both y_pred
+point values per feature, i.e., the shape of both y_pred and y_true are

-[batch_size, num_classes]
+[batch_size, num_classes].

 Arguments